 - Not everyone on LinkedIn who offers up some insight or point of view is doing it from a point of view of ‘let me provide some learning’.
-Lots of people of trying to put themselves in the shop window or make themselves look clever.
-Text book responses are all too familiar.
+Lots of people trying to put themselves in the shop window or make themselves look clever.
+Textbook responses are all too familiar.
 For every piece of advice, there is another piece of advice advocating the opposite.

 - It is often out of context as 4 sentences describing a problem or experience don’t really give the reader enough understanding.
 To give you an example, I’ve spent a full week and then some with students before I’ve really grasped their view of the system and the problem they are trying to solve (this is not uncommon).
 So how can we offer sound advice and share the relevant experience based on little or no understanding of their personal experience?

-Face to face discussions (such as a training course) provide opportunity for greater context before sharing experience and knowledge!
+Face to face discussions (such as a training course) provides the opportunity for greater context before sharing experience and knowledge!

 In an effort to better ourselves we will always gravitate towards sources of knowledge and expertise such as social media but we need to not forget that being able to sit, talk, discuss and share experience and points of view can never be replaced by forum posts or threads.

 If you want to tap into the experience of our experts you can do by attending one of our courses.
 We share our experience and knowledge not just during the course but beyond in years to come.

 That’s not to say that online training has no place – there are many instances where online training is useful.
 It’s great for training large volumes of people, great for distance learning and a cost-effective way to deliver.

 But if you want to truly learn how to improve an organisation using Lean Six Sigma at a Green Belt or Black Belt level, there is no substitute for the shared experience of a classroom-based, facilitator-led course.